h1

 October 6, 2009

-Objectively, I’m pretty sure that Her Kingdom, by Amy Le Feuvre, is a terrible book.But it’s also old and fat and printed on thick, soft paper, and really nice to curl up on the couch with when the weather is beginning to get cool.
+Objectively, I’m pretty sure that Her Kingdom, by Amy Le Feuvre, is a terrible book.
+But it’s also old and fat and printed on thick, soft paper, and really nice to curl up on the couch with when the weather is beginning to get cool.

-Anstice Barrett’s father has just, leaving her almost penniless.
+Anstice Barrett’s father has just died, leaving her almost penniless.
 She goes to her elderly cousin Lucy for advice, and Lucy tells her to marry Justin Holme, who is a bitter widower with three uncontrollable children.
 This is a totally ridiculous idea, made more so by the fact that Justin is only home about two months out of each year, that his house is in a very rural area, and also that Justin hates women.
 It’s so ridiculous that the only reason Amy Le Feuvre can come up with to have Anstice accept the offer is to that she’s haunted by a dream of drowning children.
 Or something.

-Anstice’s cheery personality and good sense make a strong impression on the Holme children (the boy, Ruffie is about eight.
-The girls, Josie and Georgie, are a bit older, although their father does not actually remember their ages.) as well as everyone else in the neighborhood.
+Anstice’s cheery personality and good sense make a strong impression on the Holme children (the boy, Ruffie, is about eight.
+The girls, Josie and Georgie, are a bit older, although their father does not actually remember their ages) as well as everyone else in the neighborhood.
 She also finds God, in a segment that makes very little sense to me, but which I find really interesting.
 I was going to try and describe it, but I couldn’t make the description not sound offensive, so I gave up.

 Eventually, of course, she and Justin fall in love, and it’s all very nice and predictable.
 It’s weird, but the only good thing I can find to say about this book is that I really enjoy reading it every time.
 Huh.